aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-controls/update-activex-combobox-control/_index.md

 const shape = wb.getWorksheets().get(0).getShapes().get(0);

-// Access ActiveX ComboBox Control and update its value if (shape.getActiveXControl() != null) {
+// Access ActiveX ComboBox Control and update its value if (shape.getActiveXControl() != null)
+{
-    // Access Shape ActiveX Control
-    const c = shape.getActiveXControl();
+// Access Shape ActiveX Control const c = shape.getActiveXControl();

-    // Check if ActiveX Control is ComboBox Control if (c.getType() === AsposeCells.ControlType.ComboBox) {
+if (c instanceof AsposeCells.ComboBoxActiveXControl)
+{
 // Type cast ActiveXControl into ComboBoxActiveXControl and change its value const comboBoxActiveX = new AsposeCells.ComboBoxActiveXControl(c);
 comboBoxActiveX.setValue("This is combo box control with updated value.");

 }

 }

 // Save the workbook